-defined as "the first day of: 1) three consecutive successive days that the patient has returned to his or her normal baseline health state; or 2) seven consecutive days on which patients continuously reported no or a slightly increase of COPD symptoms compared to baseline".
+The total number of COPD exacerbation days/patient/year was defined as the primary outcome.
+We also analysed the number of COPD exacerbations/patient/year, the duration per COPD exacerbation/patient/year and the severity of a COPD exacerbation day.
+COPD exacerbation data were collected from the symptom diaries.
+The onset was defined as a 'clear negative change in two symptoms classified major (dyspnoea, sputum purulence, sputum volume) or one major and one minor symptom (coughing, wheezing, fever) from baseline, for ≥2 consecutive days' [20,21].
+Recovery was defined as 'the first day of: 1) three consecutive successive days that the patient has returned to his normal baseline health state; or 2) seven consecutive days on which patients continuously reported no or a slightly increase of COPD symptoms compared to baseline'.
 The duration per COPD exacerbation was calculated by dividing the number of COPD exacerbation days by the number of COPD exacerbations.
-The severity of a COPD exacerbation day was determined by the sum of the individual relative changes from baseline daily symptom scores for major and minor COPD symptoms (for algorithm refer to supplementary material).
-Other secondary outcomes are described in detail elsewhere [14] and summarised in table 2.
+The severity of a COPD exacerbation day was determined by the sum of the individual relative changes from baseline daily symptom scores for major and minor COPD symptoms (for algorithm: see online supplement).
+Other secondary outcomes are described in detail elsewhere [14] and summarised in Table 2.